Sadamdi/APK-Resep-Offline/README.md

    ```

 ## Data Source
-The recipe data used in this project is manually created by **Group 1 of GDSC**.
+The recipe data used in this project is manually created by **Group 1 of GDSC UIN Malang**.

-## Contributors
+## Contributors 👨‍🍳👩‍🍳
-This project was created by **Kelompok 1 GDSC** as part of the IT Incubation program.
+This project was developed by **Group 1 of GDSC UIN Malang** as part of the IT Incubation program.

 ## License
 This project is open-source and available under the [MIT License](LICENSE).